flu-crew/smot/README.md

 smot sample mono --factor-by-capture="(1B\.[^|]*)" -n 3 --min-tips=3 1B.tre
 ```

-The `para` algorithm is useful for sampling features that are not always passed
+The `para` algorithm is useful for sampling features that may not be inherited
-from parent to child.
-Examples include traits that may be lost, geographical
+by the child.
+Examples include variable phenotypes, geographical location, or
-location of the sample, or the host species of a pathogen.
-The examples below
+pathogen host.
+The examples below sample flu strains from a tree with frequent
-sample flu strains from a tree with frequent interspecies jumps.
+interspecies jumps.

 ```
 smot sample para --factor-by-capture="(swine|human)" -p 0.1 --min-tips=5 pdm.tre